 These legal precedents demonstrate the importance of medication authenticity and appropriate prescribing patterns in cancer care: factors our cancer attorneys consider when building your case.

 The lawyers at the Porter Law Group have decades of experience representing individuals and families whose lives have been devastated by catastrophic injuries, especially those due to delayed or misdiagnosed cancer.
-We have obtained some of the largest settlements and verdicts in courts throughout the State of New York and handle cases with a hometown feel.
+We have obtained large settlements and verdicts in courts throughout the State of New York and handle cases with a hometown feel.

 Our clients come to us looking for guidance and answers.
 With seasoned trial lawyers, the Porter Law Group has the resources necessary to help you navigate the most complex cases, against goliath insurance companies that will stop at nothing to prevent you from receiving the compensation you deserve.